kubernetes/minikube/site/content/en/docs/faq/_index.md

 minikube config set WantBetaUpdateNotification true
 ```

-## Can I get rid of the emoji in minikube's outpuut?
+## Can I get rid of the emoji in minikube's output?

 Yes!
 If you prefer not having emoji in your minikube output 😔 , just set the `MINIKUBE_IN_STYLE` environment variable to `0` or `false`: